mihah023/Applied-Mathematics-Portfolio/Volatility-Risk-Modeling/README.md

 | Christoffersen p-value | 0.07 | 0.06 |
 | Conditional coverage p-value | 0.11 | 0.06 |

-VCB passes all three tests at both confidence levels — no p-value below 0.05.
+At the 5% significance level, VCB is not rejected by any of the three backtests at either confidence level.
+Several p-values (0.06–0.07) sit close to the threshold, though, so this should be read as "not rejected" rather than strong evidence of perfect calibration.

-## Testing Other Stocks
+## Do the Diagnostic Patterns Generalize Across Stocks?

 After VCB, I applied the same checks and the same daily-refit VaR backtest to **all 40 stocks** in the dataset, not just a sample.

-**Do the modeling assumptions hold universe-wide?**
+**Cross-stock diagnostics:**
 - ADF: 40/40 stocks (100%) stationary
 - Jarque-Bera: 40/40 stocks (100%) non-normal
-- ARCH-LM: 35/40 stocks (88%) show significant volatility clustering — 5 stocks (HCM, HAH, VSC, FPT, REE) don't
+- ARCH-LM: 35/40 stocks (88%) show significant volatility clustering — 5 stocks (HCM, HAH, VSC, FPT, REE) don't, so GARCH is less well-motivated for those specifically

 **VaR backtest across all 40:**